factorial-io/fabalicious/README.md

 **Configuration:**
 * your host-configuration needs a `branch`-key stating the branch to deploy.
 * your configuration needs a `uuid`-entry, this is the site uuid (drupal 8).
 You can get the site-uuid via `drush cget system.site`
+* you can customize which configuration to import with the `configurationManagement`-setting inside your host- or global-setting.

 **Examples:**
 * `fab config:mbb reset:withPasswordReset=0` will reset the installation and will not reset the password.